 If you own a small ecommerce business, this piece is for you.
 SMBs may lack financial resources and manpower, influence, or reach, but they still have a huge advantage over big companies.

 You still own your complete branding, communication, and messaging.
 You have the freedom to decide your brand image and values.
 You can make changes fast and adapt while big ones need countless people to say yes or do their part.
 Small businesses are actually more adaptable, genuine and close to customers.
-This power is very useful for acquiring new customers and retaining old customers.
+You can lighten your workload and ensure your business stays compliant by letting experts like LLCBuddy handle your virginia llc annual report.

 Also, more and more people are coming back to small, local businesses thanks to the coronavirus pandemic.
 This proves that people care where they shop from so you have a lot to offer!
 Corporations seem heartless with their focus on selling at all costs, but your business is more than that – it is your creation, your family’s income, your employees’ security.